Why I Grow My Own Luffa Sponges (and why you should too!)

 Homegrown Luffa Benefits

 There are several benefits I’ve found to growing my own luffa.
-(I’ll discuss each one in more detail a little further below.)
+(I’ll discuss each one in more detail below)

 You can grow your own luffa sponge in your garden.
 They're easy to grow, eco friendly and fully compostable. #TexasHomesteader